Search Course IDs and descriptions for:

 with a grade of C or higher.

-Students are expected to produce a writing sample of connected paragraphs that: 1) summarizes a reading, 2) responds with a focused argument to a specific prompt based on the reading, 3) demonstrates adequate control of the conventions of standard, written American English.
+During the first week of class, students will produce a writing sample of connected paragraphs that summarizes a reading, responds with a focused argument to a specific prompt based on the reading, and demonstrates adequate control of the conventions of standard, written American English.
 Faculty may recommend taking a different English course based on writing sample.

 STUDENT LEARNING OUTCOMES: